Intellectual Property Rights

 Source: Law No. 28/2014.

-Even though copyrights are an intangible matter, it is still possible to transfer the right, whether partially or completely.
-The transfer is done through: (i) inheritance; (ii) grant; (iii) waqf; (iv) will; (v) written agreement; (vi) other causes stipulated by law.
-Moreover, so long as the transfer does not completely remove the copyrights from the creator or right holder, they shall retain the copyrights.
+Even though the concept of copyrights is an intangible matter, it is still possible to transfer rights, whether it be partially or completely.
+The transfer is done through means of: (i) inheritance; (ii) grants; (iii) waqf; (iv) wills; (v) written agreements; (vi) other causes stipulated by law.
+Moreover, so long as the transfer does not completely remove the copyrights from the creator or the rights holder, they shall retain the copyrights.
 Secondary transfer of an already transferred right is also not allowed.
-In case of a transfer of ownership through trade of books, songs, and all variations of both, the copyrights shall return to the creator 25 (twenty-five) years after the transaction.
+In case of a transfer of ownership through the trade of books, songs, and any variations of both, the copyrights shall return to the creator 25 (twenty-five) years after the transaction.

 The inheritor of a late creator shall obtain the copyrights in case the creation has not been, has been, or was not announced, distributed, or communicated after the death of the creator.
-Furthermore, it is allowed to use a copyright as a fiduciary guarantee, which must be subjected to the laws and regulations concerning fiduciary agreement.
+Furthermore, they are allowed to use a copyright as a fiduciary guarantee, which must be subjected to the laws and regulations concerning fiduciary agreements.

 Trade Secrets

-Trade secret is an IPR that protects confidential information in the field of technology and business.
-The regulation on trade secret was formulated to accommodate and create a conducive climate for the creations in the rapid competitive nature in national and international trade.
-The main objective of the trade secret is to prevent any business espionage and any former employees disclosing confidential information of the business, which would create any kind of commercial disadvantage
+Trade secrets are an IPR that protects confidential information in the field of technology and business.
+The regulation on trade secrets was formulated to accommodate and create a conducive climate for creations in a rapid competitive nature in national and international trade.
+The main objective of trade secrets is to prevent any business espionage and any former employees disclosing confidential information of the business, which would have created commercial disadvantage.

-The scope protection of trade secret arranging from production, processing, sale, or other confidential information.
-Under Law No. 30/2000, to qualify as a trade secret, it must contain three elements: (i) the information is confidential because it can only be identified by certain parties and cannot be identified by the public; (ii) has economic value because it is useful for commercial business activities and can economically increase profit; and (iii) the confidentiality is maintained because the owner of the trade secret taken proper and reasonable steps to ensure its secrecy.
+The scope of protection of trade secrets range from production, processing, sale, or other confidential information.
+Under Law No. 30/2000, to qualify as a trade secret, the information must consist of three elements: (i) the information is confidential because it can only be identified by certain parties and cannot be identified by the public; (ii) has economic value because it is useful for commercial business activities and can increase economic profit; and (iii) the confidentiality is maintained because the owner of the trade secret has taken the proper and reasonable steps to ensure its secrecy.

-The trade secret owner has the right to use the trade secret and to grant licenses to any third party for commercial gain or to prohibit any third party from using the trade secret.
-If there is someone who deliberately discloses the trade secret or breaks the agreement, or the obligation, either written or not, to maintain the confidentiality of the relevant trade secret will be constituted as the infringement of trade secret.
+The trade secret owner has the right to use trade secrets and to grant licenses to any third party for commercial gain, or to prohibit any third party from using the trade secret.
+If there is someone who deliberately discloses the trade secret, or breaks the agreement and/or obligation to maintain confidentiality, either written or not, will be constituted as an infringement of the trade secret.

-As the nature of trade secret is very confidential, many countries do not require the trade secret to be registered but still protected against unfair competition.
-Similar to the common practice, Indonesia does not require the trade secret to be registered to maintain the secrecy of the rights.
+As the nature of trade secret is one of confidentiality, many countries do not require the trade secret to be registered but are still protected against unfair competition.
+Like this common practice, Indonesia does not require the trade secret to be registered to maintain the secrecy of the rights.

-Trade secret may be transferred to a third party by (i) inheritance; (ii) donation; (iii) testament; (iv) written agreement; or (v) other reasons by the law.
-To transfer the rights, the transfer must be stated in the documents agreed by the owner and must be recorded by the DGIPR with the payment of the fee that can be accessed in DGIPR.
+A trade secret may be transferred to a third party by means of: (i) inheritance; (ii) donations; (iii) testaments; (iv) written agreements; or (v) other reasons of the law.
+To transfer the rights, the transfer must be stated in the documents agreed upon by the owner and must be recorded by the DGIPR with the (evidence of) payment of the fee that can be accessed (accessible) in DGIPR.
 Further, the transfer will be announced in the Official Gazette of Trade Secret and considered legally enforced to the third party.

 Layout Design of Integrated Circuits

-The IPR on LDIC aims to protect the inventor’s rights and encourage technology development.
+The IPR on LDIC aims to protect the inventor’s rights and encourage technological development.
 In practice, the IPR of LDIC is protected under copyrights or special law.
-In Indonesia, the rights of LDIC mean an exclusive right granted to the designer for the creation within a certain period to use it.
+In Indonesia, the rights of LDIC refer to an exclusive right granted to the designer for the creation, with a certain period to use it.

-To understand the object that is protected in LDIC, it is essential to first understand what the layout design and the integrated circuit is.
-The integrated circuit is a finished or half-finished product containing various elements with at least one active element that is partly or entirely interconnected and integrated into a semiconductor to produce electronic function.
-While the layout design is defined as three-dimensional creation formed by many elements that consist of at least one active part: the interconnection in an integrated circuit and the process of making the integrated circuit.
+To understand the subject matter that is protected in LDIC, it is essential to first understand what the layout design and the integrated circuit is.
+The integrated circuit is a finished or half-finished product containing various elements, with at least one active element that is partly or entirely interconnected and integrated into a semiconductor to produce electronic function.
+The layout design is defined as a three-dimensional creation comprising of numerous elements, including at least one active part: the interconnection in an integrated circuit and the process of manufacturing the integrated circuit.

-The right to LDIC can only be granted to the LDIC that is considered original.
-In order to prove the originality, such design must be created by the designer independently and the LDIC has not been common/known amongst the designers.
-And for the LDIC to be protected, it must be in line with the prevailing laws and regulations, public order, religion, and morality.
+The right to LDIC can only be granted to the original LDIC .
+In order to prove originality, such designs must be created by the designer independently and the LDIC has not been commonly known amongst designers.
+And for the LDIC to be protected, it must be aligned with the prevailing laws and regulations, public order, religion, and morality.

-The beneficiary of the right shall have exclusive right to execute the layout and to prohibit other parties, without their express consent, to create, use, sell, import and export, and/or distribute goods containing, partially or entirely, the layout which has been protected.
-Exception to this prohibition, however, is granted to the use of layout for research and educational purposes so long as it does not unfairly harm the interest of the right holder.
+The beneficiary of the right shall have exclusive rights to execute the layout and to prohibit other parties, without their express consent, to create, use, sell, import and export, and/or distribute goods containing, partially or entirely, the layout which has been protected.
+An exception to this prohibition, however, is granted to the use of layout for research and educational purposes, so long as it does not unfairly harm the interest of the right holder.

-The protection shall be granted to the right holder at the first moment of commercial use or since the date of receival in the registration process, which extends for 10 (ten) years.
+The protection will be granted to the rights holder at the first moment of commercial use, or from the date of receival in the registration process, which extends for 10 (ten) years.
 The dates of these events must be registered in the general record and published in the Official Gazette of LDIC.
 As a note, once it has been commercially used, the Layout must be registered within two years since that date.

 Filling an Application for LDIC